Last updated: April 2026. Prices are estimates based on current Canadian rates and vary by region, address, and promotions.

 Can I use this for business internet?

-This calculator is designed for residential users.
+This calculator is designed for residential use.
 Businesses should consider higher speeds, dedicated connections, and business-class service with SLAs.
-See our business internet guides for recommendations.
+See our business internet advice hub.